 There are two main ways that you can consolidate data from all your boards:

-For more details, check this article or follow the steps in the screenshot below for a quick glance of how to select multiple boards:
+For more details, check this article or follow the steps in the recording below for a quick glance of how to select multiple boards:

 An interesting case of using combined boards is to see all cards from a specific member that are distributed across multiple boards.
 For example, you can click "Filter and Settings" to show cards assigned to you after loading every project.